 is a great lens because the aperture can go as wide as f/1.8.
 Read more about it – Aperture – The Basics

-6. Why is my image grainy?
+6. Why is my image noisy?

 That is because your ISO is really high.
 Typically, you can fix some of that in post processing.
-If your photo is properly exposed, the grain isn’t a huge problem.
+If your photo is properly exposed, the noise isn’t a huge problem.
 However, if your don’t raise your ISO high enough and your photo isn’t properly exposed then no matter what you do in post-processing the grain will look terrible.
 You can read more about that – ISO: Don’t be afraid to raise it

 7. Where should I print my photos?